Tire iron

-A tire iron (also tire lever or tire spoon) is a specialized metal tool used in working with tires.
+A tire iron (also tire lever or tire spoon) is a specialized metal or plastic tool used in working with tires.
 Tire irons have not been in common use for automobile tires since the shift to the use of tubeless tires in the late 1950s.

 Bicycle tire irons are still in use for those tires which have a separate inner tube, and can have a hooked C-shape cut into one end of the iron so that it may be hooked on a bicycle spoke to hold it in place.

 Description and use

 Tire irons, which usually come in pairs or threes, are used to pry the edge of a tire away from the rim of the wheel it has been mounted on.
 After one iron has pried a portion of the tire from its wheel, it is held in position while a second iron is applied further along the tire to pry more of the tire away from the wheel.
 This allows enough of the tire to be separated so that the first iron can be removed, and used again on the far side of the other iron.
 Alternating in this way, a person can work all the way around the tire to fully remove it from the wheel, in order to reach the tube that sits inside.

 In the first half of the 20th century, they became a colloquial term of strength, as in "I couldn't get rid of him with a pair of tire irons," and frequently appeared in cartoons in similar situations.
 The usage is now considered passé.